steinmanngroup/molecule_one_batch_api/README.md

 # molecule.one batch API
-Python interface for the molecule.one chemical synthesis accessibility API.
+Python interface for the molecule.one chemical synthesis accessibility [batch API](https://github.com/molecule-one/api)

 ## Usage
 The API works in three stages: